 The Museum Berggruen, which belongs to the Nationalgalerie in the umbrella organization of 'Staatliche Museen zu Berlin' (National Museums of Berlin), was enthusiastically received by Berlin and the international art world alike.
 Untill today more than two million visitors saw the collection.
 In the beginning of 2013 the museum has been extended with a glass pavilion to encompass the neighboring building and a sculpture garden.
 The extension was opened on March 15, 2013.
 Beside the collection and further important loans from the Berggruen family the museums presents on 1250sqm exhibition space changing exhibitions in context of the collection.

 Founded in 2007, the International Council is linked to the Friends Committee ‚Förderkreis Museum Berggruen Berlin ’, who’s board director is Nicolas Berggruen.
 Every year in early summer - just before the Art Basel opens its gates - the International Council members from all over the world are invited to meet in Berlin.
-The next annual gathering will be on 21 June 2014.
+The next Meeting will probably take place in 2016 in course of the planned special exhibtition.

 Friends Committee 'Förderkreis des Museum Berggruen Berlin e.V.'